Posts Tagged ‘ground rules’

 Of course, each of us has slightly different interpretations or internal beliefs about implicit ground rules like these, and that’s what causes problems.

-When explicit ground rules aren’t agreed to at the start of an event, no one knows exactly what’s acceptable behavior.
+When we don’t agree to explicit ground rules at the start of an event, no one knows exactly what’s acceptable behavior.
 (Think about what it’s like when you have to go to a conference and don’t know the dress code.)
 The result is stress when we’d like to do something that might not be OK, like ask a question, let a presenter know we can’t hear properly, or share a personal story.
 We’re social animals, and most of us don’t want to rock the boat too much.
-The end result: we play it safe; we’ll probably remain silent.
-And an opportunity to make our experience better and more meaningful is lost.
+The result: we play it safe; we’ll probably remain silent.
+And we lose an opportunity to make our experience better and more meaningful.

 A common misconception about explicit ground rules is that they restrict us from doing things. (“Turn off your cell phones”.
 “No flash photography”.)
 Actually, good ground rules do the opposite; they increase our freedom of action.
-That’s because, by making it explicit that certain behaviors, like asking questions, are permitted they remove stressful uncertainty and widen our options.
+That’s because, by making it explicit that we permit certain behaviors, like asking questions, they remove stressful uncertainty and widen our options.

 I use six explicit ground rules for all Conferences That Work.
 Four of them, The Four Freedoms, are available for download.
 To learn about the others and understand how they all work, read my book!

-What do you think about having explicit ground rules during conferences?
-Have you attended conferences where they were used?
+What do you think about explicit ground rules during conferences?
+Have you attended conferences that used them?
 If so, what was your experience of having them available?

 Participation techniques you can use in conference sessions